 The M81 galaxy contains a very active nucleus with a super-massive black hole inside it.
 This super-massive black hole is incredibly massive, with a mass of around 70 million times the mass of our sun.

 Large binoculars cannot be handheld and must be used with a tripod or mount.
-The best of this type is the Celestron Skymaster 25 x 100, Orion Astronomy 20 x 80 and the Barska Cosmos 25 x 100.
+The best of this type are:

 If you are really determined in using binoculars for your astronomy hobby, there are also binoculars available that are much larger than those mentioned above.
-The best of this type is the Kowa Highlander 32 x 82 and the Oberwerk 45” 25/40 x 100 zoomable.
-Check our recommended Stuff page to help speed up your search.
+The best of this type are:

 As with telescopes I do not recommend a telescope under 70mm in aperture diameter.
-With binoculars, you are seeing with both eyes, and as in our example above, 70mm aperture on two eyes would be brighter than a 70mm aperture telescope.
+With binoculars, you are seeing with both eyes, and as in our example above a 70mm aperture with two eyes would be brighter than a 70mm aperture telescope (one eye).